jackdobinson/aopp_obs_toolchain/USAGE.md

 NAXISn
 : The number of elements along axis "n" of the image.

 Relating an axis to a coordinate system is done via more keywords that define a world coordinate system (WCS), that maps integer pixel indices to floating-point coordinates in, for example, time, sky position, spectral frequency, etc. The specifications for this are suggestions rather than rules, and non-conforming FITS files are not too hard to find.
 As details are what the spec is for, here is a high-level overview.
 Pixel indices are linearly transformed into "intermediate pixel coordinates", which are rescaled to physical units as "intermediate world coordinates", which are then projected/offset/have some (possibly non-linear) function applied to get them to "world coordinates".
-The CTYPE keyword for an axis describes what kind of axis it is, i.e. sky-position, spectral frequency, time, etc.
+The CTYPE keyword for an axis describes what kind of axis it is, i.e., sky-position, spectral frequency, time, etc.

 Therefore, when using a FITS file it is important to specify which HDU (extension) to use, which axes of an image correspond to what physical coordinates, and sometimes what subset of the binary-data we want to operate upon.

 #### FITS Data Order <a id="fits-data-order"></a> ####

 FITS files use the FORTRAN convention of **column-major ordering**, whereas Python uses **row-major ordering** (sometimes called "C" ordering).
 For example, if we have an N-dimensional matrix, then we can specify a number in that matrix by it's indices (e_1, e_2, e_3, ..., e_N).
-FITS files store data so that the **left** most index changes the fastest, i.e. in memory the data is stored {a_11, a_21, a_31, ..., a_M1, a_M2, ..., a_ML}.
-However, Python stores it's data where the **right** most index changes the fastest, i.e. data is stored in memory as {a_11, a_12, a_13, ..., a_1L, a_2L, a_3L, ..., a_NL}.
+FITS files store data so that the **left** most index changes the fastest, i.e., in memory the data is stored {a_11, a_21, a_31, ..., a_M1, a_M2, ..., a_ML}.
+However, Python stores it's data where the **right** most index changes the fastest, i.e., data is stored in memory as {a_11, a_12, a_13, ..., a_1L, a_2L, a_3L, ..., a_NL}.
 Also, just to make things more difficult FITS (and Fortran) start indices at 1 whereas Python (and C) start indices at 0.
 The upshot of all of this is that if you have data in a FITS file, the axis numbers are related via the equation

 N - f_i = p_i